nychealth/covid-vaccine-data/README.md

 **Sex, Gender Identity, Sexual Orientation**:

 The CIR currently only captures "sex" categorized as Male, Female, and Unknown.
-The data do not currently capture gender identity or sexual orientation of adults vaccinated.
-Most of the data input to our CIR come from Health Care Providers’ Electronic Health Record systems which the Health Department does not manage.
+The data do not currently capture gender identity or sexual orientation of people vaccinated.
+Most of the data input to our CIR come from Health Care Providers' Electronic Health Record systems which the Health Department does not manage.
 The Health Department uses State guidance for capturing gender and sexual orientation related data.
 For the CIR, we do not regulate health care providers or determine what information a provider includes in their Electronic Health Record systems.
 We are working with health care providers to improve how data on gender identity and sexual orientation are collected.

 ## Key Technical Notes